Waverly Woods Cup Points System 2019

 Net Stroke Play

-Standard net stroke play
+Individual 9-hole net stroke play format

 Odd Fellows